spraakbanken/korp-backend/tests/README.md

 Note that the encoded test corpus data is placed under a temporary directory for the duration of a test session, so test corpora are isolated from any other CWB corpora in the system.

+### Corpus configuration data

+Corpus configuration data used in tests for the `/corpus_config` endpoint is under `data/corpora/config` in the format expected by Korp; please see [the documentation](../README.md#corpus-configuration-for-the-korp-frontend) for more information.

 ### Database data